Counseling and Psychological Services

 J. Anderson Thomson, Jr., M.D.

 J. Anderson Thomson, Jr., M.D.
 (Andy) is a part-time staff psychiatrist.
 He received his B.A. from Duke University (1970), his M.D. from the University of Virginia (1974) and did his adult psychiatry training at U.Va.
 (1974-77).
 His private practice is oriented toward individual psychoanalytic psychotherapy, forensic psychiatry, and medication consultation.
-He is the Assistant Director of the Center for the Study of Mind and Human Interaction at U.Va., which involves interdisciplinary intervention and research in large group ethnic and political conflict.
-He has publications on narcissistic personality disorder, PTSD, and the psychology of racism, and psychobiographical essays on Robert E. Lee and Lee Harvey Oswald.
-His current research interest is in the area of evolutionary psychology.
+He was the Assistant Director of the Center for the Study of Mind and Human Interaction at U.Va., which involved interdisciplinary intervention and research in large group ethnic and political conflict.
+He serves on the clinical faculty at The Institute of Law, Psychiatry, and Public Policy at U.VA.
+He has publications on narcissistic personality disorder, evolutionary theories of depression, antidepressants, criminal behavior, post traumatic stress disorder, religion, suicide terrorism, the psychology of racism, and psychobiographical essays on Robert E. Lee and Lee Harvey Oswald.
+In 2010 his work on an evolutionary theory of depression was featured in Scientific American Mind and in the New York Times Magazine, “Depression’s Upside.”
+He co-authored Facing Bipolar:The Young Adult's Guide to Dealing with Bipolar Disorder (2010) and authored Why We Believe In God(s): A Concise Introduction to the Science of Faith (2011).
+His current research interest is evolutionary psychology and its application to psychiatric illnesses.

 Email Andy Thomson